We are pleased to offer many after-school and lunch time activities and clubs to help each student find and develop his/her own talents and skills.

-New in the 2018-19 school year, Paul Effman Music will lead our band program for the elementary school.
+Paul Effman Music will once again lead our band program for the elementary school.
 Students are grouped by instrument and level of performance.
 The band meets weekly for 30 minutes altogether, and then will additionally meet in small group for lessons.
 The Saint Joseph Elementary School band will host host two concerts through the year: the Christmas Performance and Spring Concerts.

 The library sponsors three book groups that meet on alternate months for third, fourth and fifth grade students.
 The group meets informally during lunch to discuss a book selected either by the librarians or by the students themselves.
 All are welcome, and there is no charge for this activity.
 The school supports this effort to encourage reading by purchasing multiple copies of each book chosen.

 Throughout the year, the teachers run various fun and age appropriate clubs for students from pre-K to grade 5.
 These after-school clubs are an hour long and cost $100 for eight weeks.
 Some of the activities that have been offered in the past include: